mayadata-io/volume-events-exporter/docs/nfs_setup_with_volumeevents.md

 # QuickStart

 ## Prerequisites
-Before installing nfs-provisioner make sure your Kubernetes cluster meets the following prerequisites:
+Before installing nfs-provisioner along with volume-event-exporter make sure your Kubernetes cluster meets the following prerequisites:

-1. Kubernetes version 1.18
+1. Kubernetes version >= 1.18
 2. NFS Client is installed on all nodes that will run a pod that mounts an `openebs-rwx` volume.
    Here's how to prepare an NFS client on some common Operating Systems: